 The second keynote speaker, Google’s Ariel Bardin, provided specific examples of the synergy that develops with ISOs when they work together with industry giants.
 Bardin, the vice president of product management for Google Payments, highlighted how with Google Payments customers at Rue LaLa and Priceline.com were able to complete transactions with a one-click “Buy with Google” option.
 This option eliminated repetitive and tedious e-forms to complete an online purchase.
 Rue LaLa’s conversion of shoppers to purchases quadrupled with the “Buy with Google” option and Priceline.com experienced a 71% improvement in its conversion rate.

-The final keynote speaker was VeriFone CEO Paul Galant.
-Galant focused on the making the system as consumer-friendly as possible.
+The final keynote speaker was VeriFone CEO, Paul Galant.
+Galant focused on making the system as consumer-friendly as possible.
 Expanding rewards programs to create flexibility is the key according to Galant.
 Having points available at multiple gas stations for rewards at multiple grocery stores is the trend and style of the mobile world.
-ISO agents are at the center of this as with developing technology and sophisticated POS apps, the ability for consumers to pay however, wherever, and whenever they want will lead to growth.
+ISO agents are at the center of this as with developing technology and sophisticated POS apps, the ability for consumers to pay, however, wherever, and whenever they want will lead to growth.
 Galant pointed out that 55% of Americans prefer to pay with their phone and among those born between the 1980s and 2000s 70% prefer to pay with their phone.

-All three keynote speakers painted a picture of electronic transactions with static, monolithic systems are becoming too cumbersome for the mobile population.
+All three keynote speakers painted a picture of electronic transactions with static, monolithic systems becoming too cumbersome for the mobile population.
 ISO agents have the mobility and one-to-one opportunities to help spread the new mobile payment processing, and when supported by the industry giants opportunity for profit and growth will become available for all parties involved.

 Become an eMerchantBroker Agent today!